KRPoojari/tweetx/README.md

 **tweetx** is a program to detect racial slurs in Twitter Tweets.

+Racial Abuse on Twitter is becoming quite a serious issue in recent times. tweetx aims to flag such tweets by stating a Degree of Profanity for each tweet.
+Higher degree of profanity indicates extreme profanity in the Tweet.

 ## Uses

 Tweets are included in the `tweets.json` file. `racial.txt` consists of words that may indicate racial abuse/slurs.